bilo1967/reBooth/README-PEERJS.md

 # How to setup a PeerJS server

+You can setup your own PeerJS server, use an existing one or create a free test instance on some cloud services.

+## Setup your own PeerJS server

 Since PeerJS is not very efficient in handling encrypted connections, we want to handle SSL with Apache and route the wss traffic to our local PeerJS server listening for unencrypted ws on a TCP port (9000 in our example).
 This is an example setup for a PeerJS server (listening on localhost at port 9000) proxyed by an Apache virtual host handling SSL on an Ubuntu system where we're logged as the unprivileged user pippo.
 Both PeerJS server and Apache are running on the same server.
 We suppose we have a valid DNS host mypeerjs.host.tld for our peerjs server.

 First of all we install and (manually) run the PeerJS server listening to ws protocol on localhost at port 9000